-Hospice Pet Visits: If you have a dog with a friendly demeanor and up to date vet records Suncrest would enjoy having you bring them to visit patients.
+Hospice Pet Visits- If you have a dog with a friendly demeanor and up to date vet records Suncrest would enjoy having you bring them to visit patients.
 Dogs do not need any certifications, just be well-mannered and always remain on a leash.
 Volunteers must be vaccinated.

-Fidget Blankets: Suncrest is looking for volunteers to make fidget blankets to help Alzheimer’s and Dementia patients who become agitated, refocus on something else.
+Fidget Blankets- Suncrest is looking for volunteers to make fidget blankets to help Alzheimer’s and Dementia patients who become agitated, refocus on something else.
 Blankets should be lap size and have 5-7 eye catching activities (zippers, pockets, velcro, ribbon, etc).
 No small objects that could be choked on please!
 Call RSVP to get involved with this opportunity 515-292-8890.